Reclinercize is reader supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 As for assembly and fitting, it does take a solid 15 – 20 minutes, as there’s a bit of light assembly to do out of the box.
 The tools for assembly aren’t included in the pack either, there’s nothing particularly odd you’ll need, but you’ll need to grab your toolkit to get it together.

-All the recliners in our round up were winners to be honest.
-There’s none our review team wouldn’t want as part of their RV build; however, depending on what you want, the choices become smaller.
+All the recliners in our roundup were winners, to be honest.
+All of these would be great additions to any RV build; however, depending on what you want, the choices become smaller.

 Traditional and 80’s – 90’s RV owners will probably want to pick up the Thomas Payne and RecPro Classic Recliners.
 Both models offer great quality, and the style will suit the interior you already have.

 If you’re running a fresh build, and want something ultra-modern, then look at the Teyana Red, Rec Pro Charles in black, plus the Giantex for a more budget option.
-All three will rock a contemporary design of van – and the Giantex is the ultimate TV watching recliner.
+All three will rock a contemporary design and the Giantex is the ultimate TV watching recliner.

 The only major issue we had with the Giantex, is the fact the fabric wasn’t that robust.
-If you plan on taking your kids traveling, we’d leave this recliner and purchase something like the Thomas Payne – quality that will handle family life with ease.
+If you plan on taking your kids traveling, we’d leave this recliner and purchase something like the Thomas Payne.
+The quality and durability will handle family life with ease.